-EIA EM&A Recommended Mitigation Measures Objectives of the Recommended Location / Implementation Impler St Implementation Stages Relevant Ref Ref Measures and Main Concerns to addressed Timing Agent D c 0 Legislation & Guidelines - Level 2 Mitigation - Use of Temporary Noise Barriers 4.6.7 4.6.8 Table 3.4 Since most of the NSRs within the Project area are typically low-rise village houses of not more than 3 storevs tall. it would be effective to have noise To protect NSRs from noise during construction All works site located at 25m or less from NSRs Construction Contractor ~ Environmental Impact Assessment Ordinance screening structures or temporary noise barriers purposely-built along the site boundary to provide as shown in Figures 4.4 - 4.6 / durino additional protection to NSRs close to the construction site boundary.
+EIA EM&A Recommended Mitigation Measures Objectives of the Recommended Location / Implementation Imple Implementation Stages no Relevant Ref Ref Measures and Main Concerns to addressed Timing Agent D c 0 Legislation & Guidelines Level 2 Mitigation - Use of Temporary Noise Barriers 4.6.7 4.6.8 Table 3.4 Since most of the NSRs within the Project area are typically low-rise village houses of not more than 3 storevs tall. it would be effective to have noise To protect NSRs from noise during construction All works site located at 25m or less from NSRs Construction Contractor 7 Environmental Impact Assessment Ordinance screening structures or temporary noise barriers purposely-built along the site boundary to provide as shown in Figures 4.4 - 4.6 / durino additional protection to NSRs close to the construction site boundary.
 This could be in the construction form of purposely-built site hoarding constructed from appropriate materials with a minimum superficial density of 7 kg/m 2 .
 Noise barrier should be provided for noisy construction activities that would be undertaken close (about 25m or less) to NSRs.
-With the exception of NSRs MUP04A-2 and MUP05-6, the noise barrier should have a X vertical height of at least 2.5 m or (depending on the first of the operating equipment can be shielded from the view of the NSRs.
-For NSR MUP04A-2, the temporary noise barrier should have a minimum height of 3.5m with a small cantilevered unner mortion For MUD05.6 the temporary noise barrier should have a minimum height of 3m with a small cantilevered upper portion.
-The temporary noise barrier should have no gaps or opening at joints.
+With the exception of NSRs MUP04A-2 and MUP05-6, the noise barrier should have a X vertical height of at least 2.5 m or (depending on ensuring that the operating equipment can be shielded from the view of the NSRs.
+For NSR MUP04A-2, the temporary noise barrier should cantilevered upper portion.
+For MUP05-6, the temporary noise barrier should have a minimum height of 3m with a small cantilevered upper portion.
+Ine temporary noise barrier should have the gaps of opening at joints.
 The Contractor should regularly inspect and maintain the noise

-EM&A Ref barrier to ens For the cor potential to e NSR and wh blocked by th (mobile) barr barriers of a cantilevered t located withi (e.g. generato or more of a mobile crane NSR is blocke Good Site Practices Good Site Practices Table 3.4 In general, potential c be minimised or combination of the foinitigation measures: mitigation measures: (a) Only well-main operated on-site serviced regular period. (b) Construction platfrom NSRs.
+EM&A Ref barrier to ens For the cor potential to e NSR and wh blocked by th (mobile) barr barriers of a cantilevered t located withi (e.g. generato or more of a mobile crane NSR is block Good Site Practices Table 3.4 In general, potential c be minimised or combination of the foinitigation measures: mitigation measures: (a) Only well-main operated on-site serviced regular period. (b) Construction pla from NSRs.
 Recommended Mitigation Measures barrier to ensure its effectiveness.
 For the construction works which have the potential to exceed the noise standards on nearby NSR and whose line of sight cannot be effectively blocked by the temporary noise barrier, movable (mobile) barriers should be provided.
 Movable barriers of at least 2.5 m height with a small cantilevered upper portion and skid footing can be located within a few meters of stationary plant (e.g. generator, compressor) and within about 5 m or more of a mobile equipment (e.g. excavator, mobile crane), such that the line of sight to the NSR is blocked by the barriers.
 Good Site Practices In general, potential construction noise impact can be minimised or avoided by imposing a combination of the following good site practices as mitigation measures: (a) Only well-maintained plant should be operated on-site and plant should be serviced regularly during the construction period. (b) Construction plant should be sited away from NSRs.
 Objectives of the Recommended Measures and Main Concerns to addressed To protect NSRs from noise during construction Location / Timing All works site / during construction Implementation Agent Contractor Contractor Implementation Stages D C ( itation s 0 Relevant Legislation & Guidelines Environmental Impact Assessment Ordinance